 Due to COVID, the national Rural Women’s Award ceremony was postponed last year.
 Instead, the 2020 winner will be announced at a ceremony in Canberra this October.
 There are seven Rural Women’s Award state and territory winners vying for the national title.

 Kirke’s goal is to be a positive role model in her community by inspiring women and girls around Australia to seek careers in science, technology, math and engineering (STEM).

 Due to the remoteness of some communities in the Northern Territory, there’s limited specific outreach about STEM.
-This is something Kirke aims to change through her Rural Woman’s Award research project, which will see the creation of a program to bring sustainable fisheries and science education to schools in these areas.
-The workshop Kirke has developed, called the Totally Territory Science Roadshow, will be ready to be rolled out to schools in Darwin in time for Science Week (August 14-22).
+This is something Kirke aims to change through her Rural Woman’s Award research project.
+This will see the creation of a program to bring sustainable fisheries and science education to schools in these areas.
+The workshop Kirke has developed, the Totally Territory Science Roadshow, will be ready to be rolled out to schools in Darwin in time for Science Week (August 14-22).

 Cara Peek, WA

 Proud Yawuru/Bunubu woman Peek is focused on conscious business actions through her co-founded brainchild, The Cultural Intelligence Project.
 One of the project’s platforms is Saltwater Country, a not-for-profit organisation that builds on the strength and resilience of Aboriginal stockmen and women in remote Australia.